Loading...

 Followed for a live music set by Amelia Coburn, the homegrown singer-songwriter known for her powerful voice and magnetic stage presence, bringing warmth, energy, and the perfect soundtrack to close the festival.

-Led by: Jude Kelly, featuring Jill Scott and guests
+Led by: Jude Kelly, featuring Jill Scott, Dr Catherine Riley and an introduction by Dr Sandie Okoro OBE.

 Performance by: Amelia Coburn